ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-receive-price.md

 If the above query does not give you the house you want as the first in the result array, you can use the following method.
 In this method you need run one query in order to find the id of the house you want the prices for first, and then use the id in the real query.

-Go to the [Tibber Deeloper pages](https://developer.tibber.com/), sign in, and go to the [API Explorer](https://developer.tibber.com/explorer).
+Go to the [Tibber Developer pages](https://developer.tibber.com/), sign in, and go to the [API Explorer](https://developer.tibber.com/explorer).
 Load your personal token, then run the following query:

 ```gql
 {